GSAK (Geocaching Swiss Army Knife)

 GSAK notes - This generates the GSAK notes section.
 This section supports title options.

 Logs - This generates the log section.
+Use "Numlogs=nnn" To limit the number of logs displayed.
 This section supports title options.

 CloseRightCol - This generates the code to close the Right column (as opened by the OpenRightCol section).